 Turmeric and arthritis

-The most important diet is a healthy diet with a balanced nutrient content.
+The most important about diet is that it must be balanced with nutrient content.
 Although there is no special diet for arthritis, many people affected by rheumatoid arthritis say that avoiding or consuming certain foods helps to relieve symptoms.
-Foods rich in saturated fats (bacon, roast, butter) have been shown to increase inflammation in the body.
+Food rich in saturated fats (bacon, roast, butter) have been shown to increase inflammation in the body.
 Many people with rheumatoid arthritis consider a diet rich in Omega 3 fatty acids (salmon, tofu, nuts) as a great help.

-Ginger is an effective natural treatment for rheumatoid arthritis.
-Oriental medical practitioners have used ginger for centuries to reduce joint pain and inflammation, according to the "Green Pharmacy Herbal Handbook".
-Here it is shown that ginger has the largest and most appropriate content of chemical chemical compounds that increase the immune system's response.
-Sorb in fresh ginger tea prepared from a piece of 2.5 cm raw ginger and a cup of water that stayed together for 15 minutes.
+It is an effective natural treatment for rheumatoid arthritis.
+Oriental medical practitioners have used ginger over time to reduce joint pain and inflammation, according to the "Green Pharmacy Herbal Handbook".
+Here it is shown that ginger has the largest and most appropriate content of chemical compounds that increase the immune system's response.
+Drink fresh ginger tea prepared from a piece of 2.5 cm raw ginger in a cup of hot water infused for 15 minutes.
 Remove the ginger and leave the tea to cool.
 Add honey to sweeten it.
 Ginger has a soothing effect on the stomach and is effective in reducing pain throughout the body.
 Ginger can thin the blood, so consult your doctor before consuming it for medical purposes if you are taking blood thinning medication.
 You can also use ginger tincture without sugar or alcohol.

 Pineapple contains enzymes that reduce inflammation.
 Pineapple contains an enzyme called bromelain, known for its ability to reduce the inflammation and stiffness associated with rheumatoid arthritis or any other type, according to the Maryland Medical Center.
 The raw or dehydrated pineapple and its juice are the best sources of this important enzyme.
 If you can not eat pineapple or drink juice, you can purchase bromelain capsule supplements from most healthy food stores.
 In order to obtain the best results in the treatment of inflammation, capsules should be given between meals.
 Because bromelain may thin the blood, consult your doctor before starting a bromelain regimen if you are taking blood thinning medication.